 The spacious atrium aims to promote intuitive way finding for visitors arriving via different transports or from other buildings within the Kent Ridge campus.
-The proposed link bridge on the fourth level will connect the new centre to the NUH Main Building, allowing integration with existing facilities (including inpatient facilities and services) and maximising operational efficiency for the existing and new services.
+The linkway on the fourth level will connect the new centre to the Main Building, allowing integration with existing facilities (including inpatient facilities and services) and maximising operational efficiency for the existing and new services.
 The experience of each visit focuses on two essential aspects: one-stop convenience and a delighted child.

 In order for paediatric consultation to be a pleasant experience for the child and the accompanying caregiver, we aim to provide a cosy and comfortable environment where stress is taken out of the visit.

 Your child and family will first be greeted with an explosion of colours at our city-themed atrium.
 The journey to the upper storeys sees a nature-themed reception and waiting areas which will lead to the outdoor playground.